datastaxdevs/workshop-graphql-netflix/README.md

 ## 6. Creating a Movies Table

-✅  **Step 6a:** Move to tab `GRAPHQL-SCHEMA`, everything should be set, use the following mutation to create a new table:
+✅  **Step 6a:** Switch back to first tab ("graphql-schema").
+The token header should be already set, use the following mutation to create a new table:
-_Remember to change the keyspaceName if you used something different.
+_Remember to change the keyspaceName if you used something different_.

 ```yaml
 mutation {